Ravikishore31/e-commerce-website/README.md

 ## Adding Your First Product:

-When you first open the Product Management App, you may notice that no products are displayed.
-To get started, you need to add your first product:
+When you first open Ecommerce App, you may notice that no products are displayed.
+To get started, you need to add your first product.

+After adding your product all other products that are displayed are fetched using FakeAPI.

 Click on the "Add Product" button in the user interface.
 This will open a form where you can input the details of your product.